loynin/Advanced-Lane-Finding/writeup_template.md

 6. Perform reverse perspective transform
 7. Write curvature info and radius of curvature to the image

-Finally, pipline is used to process the input video and produce the output video with the lane line mark, curvature information, and dadius of curvature information.
+Finally, pipeline is used to process the input video and produce the output video with the lane line mark, curvature information, and dadius of curvature information.

 Here's a [link to my video result](https://github.com/loynin/Advanced-Lane-Finding/blob/master/result.mp4)